workos/remix-authkit-example/README.md

 # Remix integration example using AuthKit

-An example application demonstrating how to authenticate users with AuthKit and the WorkOS Node SDK.
+An example application demonstrating how to authenticate users with AuthKit and the authkit-remix helper library.

 > Refer to the [User Management](https://workos.com/docs/user-management) documentation for reference.